bitrise-io/ipa_install_plist_generator/README.md

 This GEM can be used in your Ruby project directly or you can install it and use it in your Command Line / Terminal.

+You can use this GEM by adding it to your Gemfile:

+    gem 'ipa_install_plist_generator', '~> 0.2.0'

+Or install it as a system-wide GEM / CLI:

+    gem install ipa_install_plist_generator

 You can use this GEM as a CLI in two modes:

 1. To generate a .plist file which you can save to your server to install an iOS app .ipa.
 Use the `ipa_plist_gen` command in your Command Line / Terminal.